pakshingho/starter-academic/content/post/machine-learning-interpretability/index.md

 subtitle: Shapley value decomposition of a model, a pay-off concept from cooperative game theory.
 date: 2020-12-27T21:22:05.406Z
+summary: Interpret machine learning models using the idea of Shapley value, decomposition of a model, a pay-off concept from cooperative game theory.
 draft: false
 featured: false
 tags: